$L^2$-torsion of automorphisms: Introduction

 \subsection{Acknowledgments}

 The paper is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy \--- GZ 2047/1, Projekt-ID 390685813, Hausdorff Center for Mathematics at Bonn.
 The first author was supported by a Humboldt Research Fellowship at Universit\"at Bonn.
+We thank the referee for a careful reading of the paper.

 The paper is organized as follows:

 \typeout{---------- Section 2: Basics about $L^2$-torsion ---------------}